From handmade hobby to money – do what you love and the money will follow?

 What do I mean by that?
 Well, a description that’s got an introduction style sounds like this:

-These are descriptions that are best suited when you have a you-centric account and you are a personal brand.
+These are descriptions for Instagram bios that are best suited when you have a you-centric account and you are an artist with a personal brand.

-A rally description on the other end is a better fit if you have the community-centric account, like Rising Tide Society:
+A rally description on your bio is a better fit if you have the community-centric account, like Rising Tide Society:

 The next example is House Plant community: